 Four Seasons Resort Orlando

 Honeymooners will enjoy the simple detail of having do not disturb buttons at the side of the Four Seasons bed.
-Out the balcony, you will have a perfect view of the evening fireworks show Here you will also find the only adult only hotel at Disney.
+Out of the balcony, you will have a perfect view of the evening fireworks show.
+Here you will also find the only adult-only pool at Disney.

 Disney’s Animal Kingdom Lodge and Villas

 The best part about staying at the Animal Kingdom Lodge is being in the middle of all the animals.
 From Savannah rooms, guests are able to see animals out in the fields.
 There are even viewing stations that include night-vision binoculars.